Data-Driven Chance Constrained Programs over Wasserstein Balls: Exact Reformulation of Data-Driven Chance Constraints

+A similar argument as in the proof of Proposition~\ref{prop:individual cc} shows that a finite value of $\rm M$ is sufficient for our reformulation to be exact. \Halmos \endproof

+Similar to Remark~\ref{rem:piecewise_linear} in the previous section, many commercial solvers allow to directly specify a reformulation of problem~\eqref{prob:joint cc reformulation M linearization} that replaces the constant $\mathrm{M}$ with piecewise linear constraints.

-A similar argument as in the proof of Proposition~\ref{prop:individual cc} shows that a finite value of $\rm M$ is sufficient for our reformulation to be exact. \Halmos \endproof \begin{remark} The deterministic reformulation~\eqref{prob:joint cc reformulation M linearization} has $N$ binary variables, $L + 2 N + 1$ continuous decisions as well as $N (M + 2) + 1$ constraints (excluding those that describe $\mathcal{X}$).
+\begin{remark} The deterministic reformulation~\eqref{prob:joint cc reformulation M linearization} has $N$ binary variables, $L + N + 1$ continuous decisions as well as $(M + 1) N + 1$ constraints (excluding those that describe $\mathcal{X}$).
 In comparison, the corresponding classical chance constrained formulation has $N$ binary variables, $L$ continuous decisions as well as $MN + 1$ constraints.
-Thus, adding distributional robustness requires an additional $2 N + 1$ continuous decisions as well as $2 N$ further (linear) constraints. \end{remark}
+Thus, adding distributional robustness requires an additional $N + 1$ continuous decisions as well as $N$ further (linear) constraints. \end{remark}